 - support research collaboration among EMSC investigators

 - and encourage informational exchanges between EMSC investigators and providers

-In 2001, 2005, 2008, and 2011, the Emergency Medical Services for Children Program awarded cooperative agreements to academic medical centers through a competitive process entitled the EMSC Network Development Demonstration Project (EMSC-NDDP).
+In 2001, 2005, 2008, and 2011, and 2015, the Emergency Medical Services for Children Program awarded cooperative agreements to academic medical centers through a competitive process entitled the EMSC Network Development Demonstration Project (EMSC-NDDP).
 These cooperative agreements form PECARN.

 In 2002, 2006 and 2009, and 2012, a cooperative agreement was awarded to the University of Utah to serve as the Data Coordinating Center (DCC) for PECARN.

 - an EMS Research Node containing 3 EMS Affiliates

 - 18 Hospital Emergency Department Affiliates (HEDAs)

 - 6 EMS affiliates (1 in each Node)